 - Non-organically produced agricultural products allowed as ingredients (not allowed for 100% organic products) – include celery powder, pigments from fruits and vegetables, gelatin, cornstarch, and fortified cooking wines.

-Hopefully after reading this post you feel more informed about how organic food is grown and what substances may and may not be used in and on it.
-In the next post, we’ll learn about USDA Organic categories and what the USDA Organic label means.
+Hopefully, after reading this post you feel more informed about how organic food is grown and what substances may and may not be used in and on it.
+In the next post, we will learn about USDA Organic categories and what the USDA Organic label means.

 - 5 Reasons to Try Community Supported Agriculture (CSA)

 - Community Supported Agriculture – Good for Farmers, Good for You

 - Eco-Friendly and Ethical Chocolate – Birds and Trees

 - Environmental Impact of Eating Meat

 - Organic Food – Healthy Soil is Good for the Environment

 - Organic Food – History